Andy4495/MSP430TempSensorWithDisplay/README.md

 ### Display Configuration

 There is a conflict with the LCD library's use of the `OneMsTaskTimer` and `sleep()`, such that `sleep()` does not work properly.
 This appears to be related to the software VCOM clock generation.
 The VCOM clock (as described in the LCD [application note][18]) is needed to prevent DC bias buildup in the display which can cause burn-in.
 However, this also significantly impacts power usage of the overall sketch.
-Therefore, the sketch disables the automatic screen refresh function by setting the autoVCOM parameter in the constructor to false.
+Therefore, the sketch disables the software VCOM inversion function by setting the `autoVCOM` parameter in the constructor to `false`.
 To limit burn-in, the sketch reverses the display every time it updates.

 ### Power Usage